Danavorexton

 Danavorexton (developmental code name TAK-925) is a selective orexin 2 receptor agonist.
 It is a small-molecule compound and is administered intravenously.
 The compound was found to dose-dependently produce wakefulness to a similar degree as modafinil in a phase 1 clinical trial.
 As of March 2021, danavorexton is under development for the treatment of narcolepsy, idiopathic hypersomnia, and sleep apnea.
-It is related to another orexin receptor agonist known as TAK-994, the development of which was discontinued for safety reasons in October 2021.
+It is related to another orexin receptor agonist, firazorexton (TAK-994), the development of which was discontinued for safety reasons in October 2021.